EU leaders threaten sanctions amid shelling in Ukraine

 "Every indication we have is they're prepared to go into Ukraine and attack Ukraine," Biden said while leaving the White House, according to Reuters.
 "My sense is it will happen in the next several days," he said.

-It looked like "Russia is trying to stage a pretext for an armed attack against Ukraine"
+It looked like "Russia is trying to stage a pretext for an armed attack against Ukraine" Nato chief Jens Stoltenberg said in Brussels.

 "We don't have evidence of [Russian] troops withdrawing, but what we have is evidence about increasing fighting in some parts of the borders, where I was recently visiting - heavy bombing and a lot of disinformation from the Russian side," EU foreign affairs chief Josep Borrell added.